Skip to main content

 onShippingOptionsChange(data)

-Called when the buyer selects a different shipping option (e.g., standard vs. express delivery).
+Called when the buyer selects a different shipping option, for example, standard or express delivery.
 Use this to update the order total with the selected shipping cost.

 PropertyTypeDescription